davidand36/SimpleExpressServerForHeroku/README.md

     *   _bugs url_: For your GitHub repository
     *   _homepage_: Your GitHub repository
     *   _keywords_: Terms characterizing your site
-    *   _README.html_: Explain your project for GitHub users
+    *   _README.md_: Explain your project for GitHub users

 13. The _public/_ is all yours.
 Build your site there.
 Certainly change
     *   _favicon.ico_.
 (I personally use [Inkscape](http://www.inkscape.org/en/) for most graphics work.)
     *   _index.html_: the "home" page for the project.
+    *   Replace or remove any other files in _public/_.
     *   Feel free to create subdirectories, CSS, JavaScript, graphics, and more.

 14. Once you have the first version of your site working and ready, check it into Git: